 --------------------------- Start of changes based on clause 5.7.2.4.1b of TS 23.501 -----------------------------------------

-5.7.2.4.1b Notification control with Alternative QoS Profiles
+5.7.2.4.1c Notification control with Alternative QoS Profiles with PDU Set QoS parameters

-If, for a given GBR QoS Flow, Notification control is enabled and the NG-RAN has received a list of Alternative QoS Profile(s) for this QoS Flow and supports the Alternative QoS Profile handling, the following shall apply:
+If, for a given GBR QoS Flow is associated with PDU Set handling, Notification control is enabled and the NG-RAN has received a list of Alternative QoS Profile(s) with PDU Set QoS parameters for this QoS Flow and supports the Alternative QoS Profile handling with PDU Set QoS parameters, the following shall apply:

-1) If the NG-RAN determines that the GFBR, the PDB or the PER of the QoS profile cannot be fulfilled, NG-RAN shall send a notification towards SMF that the "GFBR can no longer be guaranteed".
-Before sending a notification that the "GFBR can no longer be guaranteed" towards the SMF, the NG-RAN shall check whether the GFBR, the PDB and the PER that the NG-RAN currently fulfils match any of the Alternative QoS Profile(s) in the indicated priority order.
-If there is a match, the NG-RAN shall indicate the reference to the matching Alternative QoS Profile with the highest priority together with the notification to the SMF.
+1) If the NG-RAN determines that the GFBR, the PDB or the PER (which are superseded by the PDU Set QoS parameters PSGBR, PSDB, PSER in the NG-RAN) of the QoS profile with PDU Set QoS parameters cannot be fulfilled, NG-RAN shall send a notification towards SMF that the "GFBR can no longer be guaranteed".
+Before sending a notification that the "GFBR can no longer be guaranteed" towards the SMF, the NG-RAN shall check whether the GFBR, the PDB, and the PER that the NG-RAN currently fulfills match any of the Alternative QoS Profile(s) with PDU Set QoS parameters in the indicated priority order.
+If there is a match, the NG-RAN shall indicate the reference to the matching Alternative QoS Profile with PDU Set QoS parameters with the highest priority together with the notification to the SMF.

-If there is no match, the NG-RAN shall send a notification that the "GFBR can no longer be guaranteed" towards the SMF indicating that the lowest Alternative QoS Profile cannot be fulfilled (unless specific conditions at the NG-RAN require the release of the NG-RAN resources for this GBR QoS Flow, e.g. due to Radio link failure or RAN internal congestion).
+If there is no match, the NG-RAN shall send a notification that the "GFBR can no longer be guaranteed" towards the SMF indicating that the lowest Alternative QoS Profile with PDU Set QoS parameters cannot be fulfilled (unless specific conditions at the NG-RAN require the release of the NG-RAN resources for this GBR QoS Flow, e.g. due to Radio link failure or RAN internal congestion).